Overview

 Warehouse Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Confirm warehouse operating assumptions and site fit
+Confirm warehouse operating assumptions, I-35 access requirements, and Hays County site constraints

-Release support spaces and systems startup
+Release support spaces, dock commissioning, and systems startup in sequence with shell turnover

-Turn over the facility for storage and freight use
+Turn over the facility for storage and freight use with Hays County CO and TCEQ permit closeout confirmed

 Best Fit